Grant Writing: Funding Your Creative and Teaching Projects

 Read More

-• Define and apply key grant writing terminology, structure, and foundational processes
+• Apply key grant writing terminology, structures, and foundational processes accurately

-• Create a balanced, transparent, and justified budget that accurately reflects the project's financial needs and resource allocation
+• Create a balanced, transparent, and well-justified project budget

-• Employ peer collaboration and critical assessment skills to refine, critique, and strengthen the overall quality of written proposals
+• Use peer review and critical feedback to revise and strengthen grant proposals

 Read Less